chris-pikul/async-synchro/README.md

 ## Usage

 Each type follows a similar pattern, the verbage may be slightly different between whichever class you use.
 I prefer the Async/Await flavor of usage personally, but if you prefer Promises examples are available for those as well.
+Be aware that there are manual locking/aquisition methods for more granular control, and there are automatic "guards" that will perform the lock/aquisition and releasing for you.
+The automatic approach is much safer and is suggested as the default usage.

 The doc-comments on each type are extensive and will provide you with examples as well if you have auto-complete/intellisense.